-EXPORT/CONVERT ZCA FILES
+VIEW/EXPORT/CONVERT ZCA FILES

 Anabat Express bat detectors record .zca files which contain a full night of recording.
-These files are displayed as read-only sequence files in the file directory panel.
+These files can be viewed as read-only sequence files in the file directory panel.
+To change the settings that split a .zca file for viewing only, go to Settings, then ZCA Settings..., where you can change the max recording time, recording window and minimum event time (for more information on these settings, see below).

 If you wish to label bat species, add metadata or alter these sequence files, you will need to export the ZCA file.
 To export/split the ZCA, first close the store if it contains the ZCA files you wish to convert, then click on Analysis, then Convert ZCA.
 The Convert ZCA window will appear.